 Elisabeth Sussman/Curator of Photography: Whitney Museum of American Art.

 Washington Project for the Arts, Art Auction Gala 2009, American University, Katzen Center, Washington, DC.
-Donation of artwork benefiting the Washington Project for the Arts.

 Curators: Georgia Deal, Margaret Boozer, Mark Alice Durant, Kimberly Gladfelter Graham, Daniel Kunitz, Luis Silva, Matthew Witkovsky.

 Picturing Politics 2008: Artists Speak To Power.
 Arlington Arts Center, Arlington, VA, 2008.